WalletScrutiny/WalletScrutinyCom/_android/org.orinocodev.orinoco.io.md

 ## Verdict

-We believe that this app **does not provide a Bitcoin wallet**, but rather exchanges this.
+We believe that this app does not provide a Bitcoin wallet, but rather exchanges this in a way that is similar to ShapeShift:

+The user enters a coin address to receive, the provider enters another address for the user to send to.

+This app **does not have a wallet**.